EfficiencyJunky/eec-for-squarespace/scripts/03_add/readme_add.md

     3. Save the variable
     4. To test this, re-start Preview mode in GTM, visit a product details page, add the product to cart, click on the `ssRawAddToCartPush` event in the Summary tab and check the "Variables" tab.
 The `JS - eec.add` variable should now be populated with a properly formatted EEC Object.
 See below for an example of what this looks like.

+4. Lastly, we should check to make sure the cookie was properly updated.
+    1. To test this, re-start Preview mode in GTM, visit a product details page, add the product to cart, click on the `ssRawAddToCartPush` event in the Summary tab and check the "Variables" tab.
+The `Cookie - variantsAddedToCart` variable should now be populated with an object who's first level keys are set to the SKUs of any products that have been added to cart so far.
+It should add a new object everytime a new product is added that has not been added before.

 **EEC ADD DATA STRUCTURE REFERENCE**<br/>